chussboi96/Locality-Sensitive-Hashing-on-Audio-Data/README.md

 More details in the report..
 AFter downloading, place all XML files and the inspectionProfiles file into new .idea files.
 THen, create virtual environment to run this project.
-Coded in PyCharm. (using Python Interpretor 3.10)
+Coded in PyCharm. (using Python Interpretor 3.10) Moreover, the sample audio files are provided in the static folder. ( it has 8 .mp3 files)